Skip to Main Content

 What are Technological Protection Measures or Digital Locks?

 Digital locks are devices or tools used to protect copyright-protected materials from illegal use.
-These include read-only documents, password-protected materials, watermarks on an image.
+These include read-only documents, password-protected materials, and watermarks on an image.

 Section 41.1 of the Copyright Act prohibits the circumvention or breaking of a technological protection measure or digital lock.